winitzki/scall/tutorial/programming_dhall.md

 For example, any well-typed Dhall program that returns a value of type `Natural` will always return a _literal_ `Natural` value.
 This is because there is no other normal form for `Natural` values, and a well-typed Dhall program always evaluates to a normal form.

-In addition, if that Dhall program is self-contained (has no external imports), it will always return _the same_ `Natural` value.
+In addition, if that Dhall program is self-contained (has no imports), it will always return _the same_ `Natural` value.
 A self-contained program cannot return a `Natural` value that will be computed "later", or an "undefined" `Natural` value, or a random `Natural` value, or anything else like that.

 Keep in mind that Dhall's _typechecking_ is eager.